DimKon5/HelloWorld/README.md

 I am a statistical consultant.
 I have studied Mathematics in an undegraduate level and Statistics in a postgraduate level.

 ## My Career Passions
-I have a grat interest in Bayestian statistics and its applications in Pharma industry.
-I am big fun of statsitical programming using R or SAS.
+I have a great interest in Bayesian statistics and its applications in Pharma industry.
+I am big fun of statistical programing using R or SAS.

 ## My Hobbies
-Basketaball, Sailing, Music, Hiking
+Basketball, Sailing, Music, Hiking